Last Updated on January 31, 2023 by Luke Feldbrugge

-If you started house searching it probably began online, browsing listings to see what is available and what they cost.
-This is a common first step.
-But consider this: the average home buyer will spend over four months house searching before they actually buy.
-During that time, you will compete with other home buyers to get the house you really want.
-To refine your house search, and make sure you’re ready to take action when you find the right house, we’ve outlined four tips to help you beat out other home buyers.
+Your house search probably began online, browsing listings to see what is available and what they cost.
+If you’re looking for a competitive edge, you’ve come to the right place.
+Consider this: the average home buyer will spend over four months house searching before they actually buy.
+During that time you will compete with other home buyers to get the house you really want.
+To get you ready to take action when you find the right house, here are four important house searching tips to help you beat out other home buyers.

-Before you can really start house searching, you need to lay some groundwork.
+Before you begin seriously house searching, you need to lay some groundwork.
 Priority number one is to figure out where you want to live.
-Things to consider include not only the city or town, but the neighborhoods, school districts, community amenities, and of course the cost of living.
+Things to consider include not only the city, but the neighborhoods, school districts, community amenities, and cost of living.

 The next step is to download and fill out the Homes for Heroes home buying checklist.
 It will help nail down your priorities for the type of house you want, including the must haves and nice to have items.

 Once you’ve documented what you really want, you’ll also need to figure out how much house you can afford.
 This important information is what a lender will need to determine a loan amount for you.
 This will give a real look at your monthly income and expenses to show how much house you can afford.

 To determine a real dollar amount you can use to determine the price of house you can afford, it’s best to speak with a mortgage specialist (lender or loan officer).
 They will take you through the home loan pre-approval process.

 Before starting your home search, take the time to get a mortgage pre-approval estimate.
 Getting pre-approved for a home loan is the best way to determine the price you can pay for a house.
 For home sellers to take you seriously you will need to show them a pre-approval letter.
 A mortgage pre-approval letter tells the seller you can actually afford to pay for the house.